Louise Jensen Stakman

-Estelle Louise Jensen (25 May 1888 – 10 January 1962) was an American plant pathologist.
+Louise Jensen Stakman (May 25, 1888 – January 10, 1962) was an American plant pathologist.

 Early life

-On May 25, 1888, Jensen was born as Estelle Louise Jensen in Minneapolis, Minnesota.
+On May 25, 1888, Estelle Louise Jensen was born in Minneapolis, Minnesota.

 Education

 Jensen received an A.B. degree from the University of Minnesota in 1909 and an A.M. degree from Smith College in 1910.

 Career

 From 1912 to 1913, Jensen was a xylotomist for the recently formed Forest Products Laboratory of the Department of Agriculture.

 During the period 1913–1917, Jensen was an instructor in mycology for the University of Minnesota and a researcher at the Minnesota Agricultural Experiment Station.
 Her research interests included imperfect fungi that are pathogens of cereals.

 Personal life

-In 1917, Jensen married Elvin C. Stakman, a professor.
-They have no children.

-On January 10, 1962, Jensen died suddenly and unexpectedly in Minnesota.
-Jensen was 73.

-Jensen is buried as Louise Jensen Stakman at Sunset Memorial Park Cemetery in Minneapolis, Minnesota.
+In 1917, Jensen married Professor Elvin C. Stakman.
+They had no children.
+On January 10, 1962, she died suddenly and unexpectedly in Minnesota, aged 73.
+She is buried as Louise Jensen Stakman at Sunset Memorial Park Cemetery in Minneapolis, Minnesota.